In this article:

 💡 Related: Was Your Amazon Package Stolen?
 Here’s What To Do →

-In this scam, fraudsters open multiple stores across Etsy and other platforms, and list the same products at different price points.
+In this scam, fraudsters open multiple stores across Etsy and other platforms (like eBay), and list the same products at different price points.
 For example, they may list the same item for $50, $100, and $200 to see how much they can make on it.
-If you try to buy it at a lower price, they’ll tell you it’s out of stock or run a different scam on you.
+If you try to buy it at a lower price, they’ll tell you it’s out of stock and link you to a different, more expensive listing.

 Purchases made on Etsy are either protected by Etsy’s Buyer Protection or through your credit card’s fraud protection.
 In this scam, fraudsters claim to have issues with Etsy’s payment system, or they offer you a “special discount” if you pay them through gift cards, wire transfers, crypto, or payment apps like PayPal or Venmo.